tgstoecker/RAW-ABS/README.md

 Preparing a working directory
 First, create a new directory and change into that directory in your terminal.

-Download/Clone the current release of the MuWU pipeline into the directory.
+Download/Clone the current release of the RAW-ABS workflow into the directory.

 The included environment.yaml file can be used to install all required software into an isolated Conda environment with a name of your choice - in the following we will call it "RAW-ABS":